Optical Power Meter Kits

 This kit includes our PM100A console, an S120VC photodiode power sensor, and a post assembly, consisting of a BA2 base, PH2 post holder, and TR2 Ø1/2" post.
 This is a general-purpose kit for low-power lasers (50 nW - 50 mW) within the visible and NIR regions.
 Surrounding the sensor's active area is a fluorescing alignment disk, which absorbs light from 200 - 525 nm.
 Many of our laser diodes and HeNe lasers are suitable for use with this power meter kit.

-Thorlabs offers a recalibration service for this power and energy meter kit, which can be ordered using Item # CAL-UVPD below.
+Thorlabs offers an in-house NIST traceable recalibration service for this power and energy meter kit, which can be ordered using Item # CAL-UVPD below.
 Enter only the Part # and Serial # of the sensor that requires recalibration and include the corresponding console for recalibration during shipment.

 Based on your currency / country selection, your order will ship from Newton, New Jersey